mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 ### 1. Choose display name
 Choose a display name that helps users easily recognize associated files or items in a Copilot response.

-### 2. Instance REST API URL
+### 2. Add the Instance REST API URL
 PagerDuty allows customers to choose the geographic service region of the PagerDuty data centers that host their account.

 - For US service region, REST API URL is https://api.pagerduty.com.
 - For EU service region, REST API URL is https://api.eu.pagerduty.com.

-For more information, see [Service Regions](https://support.pagerduty.com/main/docs/service-regions).
+For more information, see [Service regions](https://support.pagerduty.com/main/docs/service-regions).

 ### 3. Choose authentication type
 Enter the Client ID and Client Secret you obtained from your PagerDuty app registration setting.